-Table 2 presents analysis of the amount passed by player 1.
-Since the amount passed is bounded by 0 below and 100 above, we utilize a two-limit Tobit regressions with random effects (Wooldridge, 2010).
-Specification (1) simply looks at the main effects of the conditions.
-All the coefficients are significantly greater than zero, and the amount passed is significantly higher in conditions in which a binding guarantee is available (Satisfaction and Optional) compared to those in which it is not (Trust and Nonbinding).
-Column (2) shows separate estimates for the the effects of the guarantee being chosen by player 2 within the Optional and Nonbinding conditions, finding that the higher coefficient in the Optional condition from specification (1) comes largely from effect of player 2 subjects choosing to offer the guarantee.
+the amount passed is significantly higher in conditions in which a binding guarantee is available (Satisfaction and Optional) compared to those in which it is not (Trust and Nonbinding).
+Column 2 shows separate estimates for the effects of the guarantee being chosen by player 2 within the Optional and Nonbinding conditions, finding that the higher coefficient in the Optional condition from specification (1) comes largely from effect of player 2 subjects choosing to offer the guarantee.
 In fact, coefficients outside of the range [0 to 100] indicate that when the guarantee is offered, the median buyer will pass the maximum amount possible, but without the guarantee, the same buyer passes nothing at all.
 A similar but less dramatic pattern occurs with the coefficients on the guarantees being offered in the Nonbinding condition.
-Notice too that a guarantee in Optional is not significantly different from a guarantee in Satisfaction, and a guarantee in Nonbinding is not significantly different from no guarantee in the Trust condition.
+Notice, too, that a guarantee in Optional is not significantly different from a guarantee in Satisfaction, and a guarantee in Nonbinding is not significantly different from no guarantee in the Trust condition.
 No guarantee in either the Optional or Nonbinding, while strategically identical to the Trust condition, generates significantly lower amounts passed.

-Columns (3) and (4) replicate the analysis of columns (1) and (2), focusing only on rounds 6-10.
-These regressions lead to similar estimates, with the net effects of guarantees being offered in the Optional and Nonbinding conditions being
+Columns 3 and 4 of Table 2 replicate the analysis of columns 1 and 2, focusing only on rounds 6-10.
+These regressions lead to similar estimates, with the net effects of guarantees being offered in the Optional and Nonbinding conditions being stronger.19